 The consolidation of power in an increasingly out of touch Silicon Valley is leading to an “us vs them” showdown.
-The collusion at the top of the tech industry has stripped consumers of their power to vote with their feet and their clicks, and Basket’s community of shoppers is rising up to restore balance in grocery.
-While Basket won’t be the solution to Google’s aggressive advertising practices or Amazon’s pervasive cyber stalking, it is the solution for every shopper in the country: providing them with all the data they need to make informed decisions about what’s best for their family, and ensuring their data is used for their benefit, not merely to line the pockets of Silicon Valley’s super elites.
+The collusion at the top of the tech industry has stripped consumers of their power to vote with their feet and their clicks.
+So Basket’s community of shoppers is rising up to restore balance in grocery.
+While Basket won’t be the solution to Google’s aggressive advertising practices or Amazon’s pervasive cyber stalking.
+It is the solution for every shopper in the country: providing them with all the data they need to make informed decisions about what’s best for their family.
+Thus their data is used for their benefit, not merely to line the pockets of Silicon Valley’s super elites.

-If you want to take a stand and make sure that you are equipped with all the information you need to make the best decisions for yourself, and not just what a tech company’s algorithm’s think is best for you, download the latest version of Basket and be a part of putting Shoppers First.
+If you want to take a stand and make sure that you have all the information you need to make the best decisions for yourself, and not just what a tech company’s algorithm’s think is best for you, be a part of Basket Community putting Shoppers First.